 If you are considering visiting the Amazon, it is a zoned malaria area.
 So, what are the risks of malaria when travelling with kids?
 Find out in this informative article.

-This article is aimed at people travelling with younger children who are looking for ideas about what to see and do at Machu Picchu.
+We have lots of information about visiting Machu Picchu for adults on our own blog, but this article is aimed specifically at people travelling with younger children who are looking for ideas about what to see and do at Machu Picchu with kids.

 Looking for some first-hand experiences of trekking with small kids in the Andes?
 Wondering what is possible?
 Then take a look at these different treks that have been done with babies, and small kids.

 A lodge-to-lodge trek is also a good way to trek with small children but with more comfort than camping out in the cold!
-Read all about Ariana’s experiences in her great lodge-to-lodge trekking with kids blog.
+Read all about Ariana’s experiences in her fantastically informative blog.